viant/endly/README.md

   -w string
     	<workflow name>  if both -r and -w valid options are specified, -w is ignored (default "manager")

 ```

 When specified workflow or request it can be name of endly [predefined workflow](#predefined_workflows)
 or [request](#predefined_requests).

-For instance the following command will print ec2 workflow in JSON format.
+For instance the following command will print shared ec2 workflow in JSON format.

 ```bash